idfubar/AV102/week3/pair_programming.md

 ...
 Rails; so it's like
-... this idea that people are kinda on this continuous scale from super ninja programmer down to like programming novice and that there stacked up and it's like oh yes.
+... this idea that people are kinda on this continuous scale from super ninja programmer down to like programming novice and that they're stacked up and it's like oh yes.
 The thing is that there's so many different things that you can be expert in, in terms of the technology field ... in the world, in life;
 so everybody's got different levels in all of those ... they've got a different sort of profile in